• Skip to primary navigation

 Bryant Holsenbeck reading at the Durham Co-op Market

 As I moved through my friend Bryant Holsenbeck’s new book, The Last Straw, I was struck by its accessibility.
-The book, ostensibly about Bryant’s journey to rid single-use plastic from her life, is really about us.
-I found it subversive how she asks us to see the world through her eyes, stealthily offering a blueprint […]
+The book, ostensibly about Bryant’s journey to rid single-use plastic from […]

 Filed Under: Books, Events